-- Noise from Port Activities within the area shown in the figure at Appendix 1 must be measured and 46. assessed in accordance with NZS 6809:1999 Acoustics - Port Noise Management and Land Use Planning. - 47.
-Noise from Port Activities within the area shown in the figure at Appendix 1, as measured within any residential or Settlement Zone land must not exceed the following limits: - (a) Day-night (Long Term):
+- 46. Noise from Port Activities within the area shown in the figure at Appendix 1 must be measured and assessed in accordance with NZS 6809:1999 Acoustics Port Noise Management and Land Use Planning. - 47.
+Noise from Port Activities within the area shown in the figure at Appendix 1, as measured within any residential or Settlement Zone land must not exceed the followinglevels shown in the Future Port Noise Map in Appendix 3 which reflects limits: